 1. Purchase summary

-All relevant information about the purchase must be displayed on the cart page: name, image, description, price, quantity and stock status for each product, subtotal of all products in the cart and shipping details.
+All relevant information about the purchase must be displayed on the cart page: name, image, description, price, quantity, and stock status for each product, subtotal of all products in the cart, and shipping details.

-2. CTAs must stand out
+2. Obvious CTAs

-3. Display the total cost
+3. Total cost

-4. Offer guest checkout
+4. Guest checkout

 Many customers get irked and abandon their carts when they’re forced to register or sign up right before checkout.
 To alleviate this frustration, and decrease the likelihood of abandonment, let them complete their checkout process as a guest.
 Once it’s done, you can ask if they want to create an account to make their next checkout more efficient.

-6. Implement exit-intent pop-ups
+6. Exit-intent pop-ups

 These appear when customers start to abandon a purchase and leave the site.
 They can feature discount codes or other offers to lead them back to the checkout.
 Even if it doesn’t drive a purchase right then, it’s an opportunity to capture the visitor’s details and add them to your database.

 Common Pain Point #2: Payment and Checkout Issues

 If a problem with this part of the purchase persists, many consumers consider it a bad experience and will stop engaging with that brand all together.
-A smooth, frictionless process is essential to any ecommerce site.
+A smooth, frictionless process is essential to any eCommerce site.

-1. Offer a social login option
+1. Offer a social login option.

 Most consumers have social media accounts, so this makes it easy for them to register.
-All their details are automatically populated, and they don’t have to spend time registering or manually entering their information
+All their details are automatically populated, and they don’t have to spend time registering or manually entering their information.

-2. Provide multiple payment options
+2. Provide multiple payment options.

-Many ecommerce businesses haven’t integrated newer preferred payment methods, such as wallets and other mobile payment services.
-To adapt to increasingly digital and diverse payment preferences, offer options like credit cards, debit cards, cash/cash on delivery (COD), or PayPal.
+Many eCommerce businesses haven’t integrated newer preferred payment methods, such as wallets and other mobile payment services.
+To adapt to increasingly digital and diverse payment preferences, offer options like credit cards, debit cards, cash/cash on delivery (COD) or PayPal.

-3. Offer pickup from a brick-and-mortar store
+3. Offer pickup from a brick-and-mortar store.

-4. Send confirmation after purchase
+4. Send a purchase confirmation.

 About TA Digital